+Figure 19.
 Expressions and Languages

 API4KP Ontology of Operations (OPS)

 The API4KP Operations (OPS) ontology formalizes the notion of a knowledge processing task, providing semantics for the operations that are exposed by means of the API4KP APIs, including but not limited to access and transformation services.